britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 # Acknowledgments

 Many thanks to Christian Huitema, who originally proposed the spin bit as pull request 609 on {{QUIC-TRANS}}.
-Thanks to the QUIC RTT Design Team for discussions leading especially to the measurement limitations and privacy and security considerations sections.
+Thanks to Tobias Buehler for feedback on the draft.
+Special thanks to the QUIC RTT Design Team for discussions leading especially to the measurement limitations and privacy and security considerations sections.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed